Bull and terrier: Terminology

 The term pit bull terrier was sometimes applied, though later applied when naming the American Pit Bull Terrier, a modern standardised breed.
 The term "pit bull" is a ubiquitous term that is often misused to infer that the pit bull is a bona fide breed of dog, when it actually refers to a diverse group of dogs that may include purebred dogs of many breeds as well as dogs that are assumed to be blends of those breeds.
-These types of descriptors vary, depending on the recognized breeds and observers' perspectives.
-Despite anecdotal misinformation and incorrect visual identification, dog owners, animal shelters, veterinarians and the general public routinely use the term "pit bull" in casual and official papers as though it denotes a single, recognized breed.
+These types of descriptors vary, depending on the recognised breeds and observers' perspectives.
+Despite anecdotal misinformation and incorrect visual identification, dog owners, animal shelters, veterinarians and the general public routinely use the term "pit bull" in casual and official papers as though it denotes a single, recognised breed.

 History

 Bulldogs of the 1800s were described as having a "round head, short nose, small ears and wide, muscular frame and legs."
 Their temperament has been described as being more aggressive and ferocious than other dogs of the time.
 It is believed their ancestors may have been mastiffs of Asian descent because of their aggressive tendencies and strength, but the term "mastiff" was used as a general reference for large dogs.
 Whether or not they were crossed with Pugs to make them better at bull baiting remains controversial.

 It is assumed that bull and terrier hybrids were crossed with several varieties of bulldogs and terriers, the types of which depended on location.
 A 2016 genetic assessment verified that bulldogs were descendants of mastiffs, but it also discovered pugs in the cross.
-The assessment, which analyzed a particular group of individual English bulldogs, used DNA rather than pedigrees to confirm that genetic diversity actually still exists.
+The assessment, which analysed a particular group of individual English bulldogs, used DNA rather than pedigrees to confirm that genetic diversity actually still exists.
 It further confirmed a substantial loss of genetic diversity in the breed resulting from a small founder population of about 68 individuals.
 The impact of focused selection for breeding dogs with specific physical traits created artificial genetic bottlenecks.

 In Ireland, they used the old Irish bulldog with different terriers and some insertion of hunting sighthound/terrier crosses.
 In England, there were several varieties such as the Walsall and the Cradley Heath types.
 Phil Drabble reported that among the various types of bull and terrier, the type from Cradley Heath was recognised as a separate breed to be named the Staffordshire Bull Terrier.
 In the 19th century, the Walsall type was carried by immigrants to the United States, where it served as an important component for the genetic basis of the American Pit Bull Terrier breed, through specimens such as the dog Lloyd's Pilot and the Colby bloodline, strongly combined with Irish strains.
 The anatomy of the bull and terrier is the result of selective breeding for the purpose of hunting, dog fighting and baiting.